<- Back<- Back<- Back

 Our professionals have over 30 years of experience protecting and restoring decks and other surfaces.
 We can add decorative finishes to flooring, perform repairs to bring back a surface’s natural beauty, or add an attractive stain to the concrete, among our many other services.
 You will receive high-quality work, a price guarantee, and cost savings due to the extended life of your refinished surface.

 When you need professional and reliable services for deck waterproofing, repair, or refinishing.
-West Coast Deck has got you covered.
+West Coast Decking has got you covered.
 Call us today for a free estimate.